ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 > `firebase init` will present a few question, including one about redirecting URLs to `/index.html`.
 > Make sure to choose **yes** for this option, but **no** to overwriting your index.html.
-> This will ensure that routing, hard reload, and deeplinking work in the app.
+> This will ensure that routing, hard reload, and deep linking work in the app.

 The last thing needed is to make sure caching headers are being set correctly.
 To do this, add the following snippet to the `firebase.json` file: